Jeffrey Mensendiek serves with J.F. Oberlin University in Tokyo, Japan.

 Which movies have shaped your understanding of your work?

-• “The Gate” (about Buddhist priests who heads off on a non-violent pilgrimage to take the flame of Hiroshima back to where it came from in the US)
+- “The Gate” (about Buddhist priests who head off on a non-violent pilgrimage to take the flame of Hiroshima back to where it came from in the US)

 Is there anything else you’d like to share?

-I have shared a recipe for gyoza (pot stickers) as well as instructions for folding paper cranes, which are a symbol of peace.
-In Japan people fold a thousand cranes as a prayer for eternal peace.
+I have shared a recipe for gyoza (pot stickers) and instructions for folding paper cranes, which are a symbol of peace.
+In Japan, people fold a thousand cranes as a prayer for eternal peace.

 More from Jeffrey Mensendiek